 OFFER TO PURCHASE UPON A CHANGE OF CONTROL.
 If a Change of Control Event shall occur at any time, then each Holder will have the right to require the Trust to distribute to such Holder such Holder's pro rata share of the Junior Subordinated Debentures held by the Trust in exchange for such Holder's Capital Securities.
-Such Holder will then have a right to require the Company to repurchase such Junior Subordinated Debentures at a purchase price in cash equal to 101% of the principal amount of such Junior Subordinated Debentures, plus accrued and unpaid interest, if any, to the date of repurchase.
+Such Holder will then have a right to require the Company to repurchase such Junior Subordinated Debentures or any Junior Subordinated Debentures distributed as a result of the liquidation of the Trust at a purchase price in cash equal to 101% of the principal amount of such Junior Subordinated Debentures, plus accrued and unpaid interest, if any, to the date of repurchase.
 There can be no assurance that the Company will have the funds available to repurchase Junior Subordinated Debentures and Capital Securities in the event of a Change of Control Event.